-Unlike a typical module, with GPipe, the input device is different from the output device except there is only one partition.
-This is because the first partition and last partition should be placed in different devices.
+Unlike a typical module, with GPipe, the input device is different from the output device except for when there is only one partition.
+This is because the first partition and last partition are placed in different devices.

-Therefore, you should move the input and target to the corresponding devices.
+Therefore, you have to move the input and target to the corresponding devices.
 It can be done with GPipe.devices, which holds the list of devices for each partition: